rbits-dev/hoppa/README.md

 # Metamask integration

-If you have Metamask installed, the game will attempt to check your Moonshot and Ra8it balances and allow you access to Level 2 and above if you have more than 0 tokens or more than 0 NFTs.
+If you have Metamask installed, the game will attempt to check your balance and allow you access to Level 2 and above if you have more than 0 tokens or more than 0 NFTs.

 # Dependencies